ftrichardson/habit-coach/README.md

   <a href="#plans">Plans</a>
 </p>

+## Tech Stack

+- **Frontend:** React.js, Chakra UI
+- **Backend:** Node.js, Express.js
+- **Database:** MongoDB
+- **Authentication:** Firebase Authentication
+- **Deployment:** Netlify (Frontend), Render (Backend)

 ## Description
 This MERN stack application gamifies and socializes the experience of trying to improve yourself.
-Building habits is  difficult without an accountability mechanism.
-Therefore, I built this program to create more effective motivation to stick to habits and New Year resolutions, especially with 2024 fast approaching.
+Building habits in solitude/without an accountability mechanism is hard, so I built this MERN web application to gamify and socialize the experience of trying to improve yourself, creating better motivation to stick to habits/2024 resolutions.

 ## Installation/Getting Started